3 Things to Watch in the Stock Market This Week

 - 10 Reasons Why I'm Selling All of My Apple Stock

-Demitrios Kalogeropoulos owns shares of McDonald's and Starbucks.
-The Motley Fool owns shares of and recommends Starbucks.
-The Motley Fool owns shares of Johnson & Johnson and has the following options: short January 2019 $140 calls on Johnson & Johnson.
-The Motley Fool recommends Dunkin' Brands Group.
+Demitrios Kalogeropoulos owns shares of Apple and Facebook.
+The Motley Fool owns shares of and recommends Apple and Facebook.
+The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+The Motley Fool recommends eBay.
 The Motley Fool has a disclosure policy.